Zhaleh2/HeLa_Model/docs/gene-expression-example.rst

-This code could be modified to allow explicit locations be specified if additional information is available, perhaps from cryo-electron tomography as was done in the manuscript.
+This code could be modified to allow explicit locations be specified if additional information is available, perhaps from cryo-electron tomography as was done in the Earnest et al. manuscript.

 Update Reaction Model